MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-how-tos.md

 # Multiplayer how-to's

-This topic contains information on how to implement specific tasks related to using multiplayer 2015.
+This topic contains information on how to implement specific tasks related to using Multiplayer 2015.

 * Subscribe for MPSD session change notifications
 * Create an MPSD session